splunk/splunk-app-twitter/README.md

 * (Re)start Splunk so that the app is recognized.

-* In the Splunk web interface, from the App menu, select the Splunk-Twitter Connector app and press "Continue to app setup page".
+* In the Splunk web interface, from the App menu, select the Twitter app and press "Continue to app setup page".

 * Enter the OAuth settings for a Twitter application that will be used to access tweets from the sample stream and click "Save".